-The Summer Pre-Doctoral Institute (SPI) is a nine-week program for incoming graduate students who have accepted their offer of admission to an Illinois program.
-SPI offers an advanced opportunity to become quickly prepared for the rigors, culture, and expectations of graduate school during the summer prior to the start of their graduate studies.
-SPI offers an orientation, a series of seminars, and time to work with a research adviser in the student’s academic unit.
+Our 8-week Summer Predoctoral Institute (SPI) is an early orientation and research experience.
+SPI provides an advanced opportunity to become quickly prepared for the rigors, culture, and expectations of graduate school during the summer prior to the start of their graduate studies.
+The Institute offers an orientation, a series of seminars, and time to work with a research adviser in the student’s academic unit.